cvlab-columbia/zero123/README.md

     --finetune_from sd-image-conditioned-v2.ckpt
 ```

+Note that this training script is set for an 8-GPU system, each with 80GB of VRAM.
+As discussed in the paper, empirically the large batch size is very importnat for "stably" training stable diffusion.
+If you have smaller GPUs, consider gradient accumulation to obtain a similar effective batch size.

 ### 3D Reconstruction
 Note that we haven't extensively tuned the hyperparameters for 3D recosntruction.
 Feel free to explore and play around!
 ```